ceri-num/uv-larm/tutorials/handle-tf.md

 The topic *odom* provide a first estimation of the robot movements by observing wheels' movements.
 By cumulating *odom* information, it is possible to maintain an estimation of the pose (position, orientation) of the robot on its environment.

-Lucky for us, turtlebot already provides such pose estimation by maintaining transformation data that permit connecting *\odom* frame (matching the start pose of the robot in the environment) with *\base_footprint* frame (matching the actual pose of the robot).
+Lucky for us, turtlebot already provides such pose estimation by maintaining transformation data that permit connecting */odom* frame (matching the start pose of the robot in the environment) with */base_footprint* frame (matching the actual pose of the robot).

 ### To do: